The2Innkeeper/WebRootfinding/README.md

 # WebRootfinding
-Root-finding within the browser using javascript libraries
+Polynomial real root-finding within the browser using javascript